SocietyProtectionUndergroundNetworks/alerce_amf_diversity/README.md

 This repository contains the data, code, and analyses for the study: Arbuscular mycorrhizal diversity correlates with tree size in an Alerce forest (Fitzroya cupressoides) with one of oldest living trees on earth

 # Contents
+data/ – Metadata,

+files/ – Database (MaarjAM adjusted for Schussler's taxonomy)

-data/ – Raw and processed data files scripts/ – Analysis scripts (e.g., data processing, statistical analysis, visualization) results/ – Processed outputs, figures, and tables docs/ – Manuscript drafts, supplementary materials
+scripts/ – Analysis scripts (e.g., data processing, statistical analysis, visualization): LotuS2 run commands,

+results/ – Processed outputs, figures, and supplementary materials

 # Methods
 Bioinformatics: LotuS2 analyses of ITS2 and SSU amplicons sequenced from soil eDNA.
 Analysis: Community composition, alpha/beta diversity metrics, ordination, and statistical modeling Software: Analyses performed in R and Python, using packages such as phyloseq, vegan, and ggplot2 Reproducibility To reproduce our analyses: